IMF raises China 2017 economic outlook again on policy support

-BEIJING, June 14 The International Monetary Fund on Wednesday raised its forecast for China's economic growth this year to 6.7 percent, citing "policy support, especially expansionary credit and public investment".
+BEIJING, June 14 (Reuters) - The International Monetary Fund on Wednesday raised its forecast for China's economic growth this year to 6.7 percent, citing "policy support, especially expansionary credit and public investment".

 The forecast was an increase from its already-raised April forecast of 6.6 percent.